 Due to consolidation in the Dairy Farm industry, an increase in weather extremes and a challenges facing an antiquated power grid, it’s now more important than ever to have a dependable source of back-up power.

 The Dairy industry is going through some major changes.
 Dairy operations must be extremely efficient in order to maintain profitability.
 One of the biggest areas of expense for an operation like this is a reliable source of electricity.
 Critical Power can help you by creating a smart, efficient energy plan that will prepare you for any emergency.

 USE OF DIESEL GENERATORS IN THE DIARY INDUSTRY

 Despite the high price of fuel, diesel generators represent a tried and true power source due to their reliability and longevity.
 As long as they are serviced and maintained properly, and depending on specifications, they can average 3 to 5 years of continuous use before needing an overhaul.

-With lower fuel costs, NG/LPG generators are by far the most widely utilized stand-alone power sources in the industry.
+With lower fuel costs, NG/LPG generators are by far the most widely utilized stand-alone power sources for many industries, Dairy included.
 These machines are typically more electrically and thermally efficient than diesel generators and are the most emission-friendly of the generator options.
 They can also be combined with heat-recovery equipment to create cogeneration power plants, which allow the growers to capture the heat from the exhaust and provide inexpensive methods of heating and cooling, through the use of absorption chillers.